p2-inc/phasetwo-containers/README.md

 ## Differences

 This packages a `cache-ispn-jdbc-ping.xml` for setting up Infinispan/JGroups discovery via the `JDBC` ping protocol.
-To use it, set the environment variable `KC_CACHE_CONFIG_FILE: cache-jdbc-persistent.xml`.
+To use it, set the environment variable `KC_CACHE_CONFIG_FILE: cache-ispn-jdbc-ping.xml`.

 Because you may want to use a different driver class, and the url string differs from that of Keycloak, we have added 2 variables:
 ```